-To enable the longitudinal analysis of over fifteen years of data from one of the most dynamic media environments ever to exist, aggressively simplified classification is necessary.
+To enable the longitudinal analysis of thirteen years of data from one of the most dynamic media environments ever to exist, aggressively simplified classification is necessary.

-I thus present a 2×3 classification of YouTube channels uploading videos to the platform.2 My co-author on previous work on YouTube,
+I thus present a 2x3 classification of YouTube channels producing original content for the platform.2 My co-author on previous work on YouTube, Joseph Phillips, classified these channels by hand during the data collection process.